sdenlightened/sdenlightened.github.com/README.md

 Needs:

--Designers
+- Designers
--Copy writers
+- Copy writers
--Ideas regarding what a new player needs
+- Ideas regarding what a new player needs